socky/socky-api/SPECIFICATION.md

 Socky specification defines 3 components:

 - Server: main core waiting for connections from clients.
-Base impementation(in Ruby) will be handled [here](http://github.com/socky/socky-server-ruby).
+Base implementation(in Ruby) will be handled [here](http://github.com/socky/socky-server-ruby).
 - WebSocket Client: component allowing client to connect to Server.
 Base implementation(in JavaScript) will be handled [here](http://github.com/socky/socky-js).
 From here it will be called "WS-Client".
 - Authentication Module: component allowing authenticate Client rights to connect to Server.
 Base implementation(in Ruby) will be handled [here](http://github.com/socky/socky-authenticator-ruby).
 From here it will be called "Authenticator".